Award Revision Policy

 *IIT Grants and Scholarships are restricted to tuition and the State of Illinois Map Grant is restricted to tuition and mandatory fees.
 These awards combined may not exceed tuition and mandatory fees.
 Private scholarships may also be restricted to specific expenses by the organization awarding it and the Office of Financial will apply the scholarships according to the organization's rules.

-If a student has begun a Federal Work Study position, loan awards will be adjusted before the work study allocation.
+If a student has begun a Federal Work Study position, loan awards will be adjusted before the Work Study allocation.
 In this situation, students may not choose to decline work-study in favor loans.

 Subsidized Federal Stafford Loans, Federal Work Study, Federal Perkins Loans, and Federal SEOG Grants are need-based awards.
 They may only be awarded to students whose total scholarships, grants (including Federal Work Study), or subsidized loans (including Perkins) is less than or equal to a student's financial need.
-Financial need is defined by the Department of education as the difference between a studen's cost of attendance and their Expect Family Contribution (EFC)) which is calculated from information provided on the Federal Application for Federal Student Aid (FAFSA).
+Financial need is defined by the Department of education as the difference between a student's cost of attendance and their Expect Family Contribution (EFC) which is calculated from information provided on the Federal Application for Federal Student Aid (FAFSA).
 Receipt of scholarships or adjustment of EFCs may cause students to no longer be eligible for a need-based award.